-Full details of the eligibility criteria for each scheme and how to apply are given on the relevant pages linked below.
-There is a single application process for all three schemes (a separate process applies for continuing Weidenfeld-Hoffmann scholars).
+Full details of the eligibility criteria and how to apply are given on the relevant pages linked below.

 There is also a partnership between the Weidenfeld Hoffmann-Trust and Chevening.
 Applications for the Chevening-Weidenfeld-Hoffmann Scholarships must be made via the Chevening website.
 To be considered as an award recipient, applicants must list the University of Oxford as their first preference university choice.
 Chevening-Weidenfeld-Hoffmann Scholars will also be subject to the terms and conditions of the Chevening Scholarship.

 The Leadership Programme includes:

 - an annual Induction and Robin Hambro Moral Philosophy Seminar – including moderated discussions and workshops on political philosophy and leadership development;

 - practical skills training, including presentation and interview skills, examination and revision techniques, essay and op-ed ('opposite the editorial page') writing;

 - a Leadership Forum at the end of the academic year with high profile professionals from business, politics and the non-profit sector;

-- alumni mentoring and numerous networking opportunities throughout the year.
+- alumni mentoring and numerous networking opportunities throughout the year; and

 For further details of the Leadership Programme please see the Weidenfeld-Hoffmann Trust website.